ssmiller25/r15cookieblog/content/info/development.md

 - [Git](https://git-scm.com/):  All configurations should be in a version management system, and git is probably the best available.
 For any open source code [Github](https://github.com/) is pretty much the defacto host for a lot of projects.
 - [JQPlay](https://jqplay.org/): Quick way to debug jq filters.
 [Also available as a Docker image](https://github.com/munntjlx/jqplay)
 - Makefile: Explained in [Makefiles for Modern Development](https://dzone.com/articles/makefiles-for-modern-development)
+- [Tilt](https://tilt.dev/): Tool for rapid rebuild/live build environments.

 ## Articles/Books

+- [A Dev's Thoughts On Developer Productivity](https://about.sourcegraph.com/blog/developer-productivity-thoughts): A great discussion on optimizing the "inner" developer loop.
 - [Art of Unix Programming](http://www.faqs.org/docs/artu/)
 - [ChgLog](https://github.com/goreleaser/chglog) implementing [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 - [GitHub Flow](https://guides.github.com/introduction/flow/): A pretty standard process for committing to many open-source projects.
-- [Uncurled](https://un.curl.dev/) ([Source](https://github.com/bagder/uncurled)) - From the author of curl,  "everything I know and learned about running and maintaining Open Source projects for three decades."
+- [Uncurled](https://un.curl.dev/) ([Source](https://github.com/bagder/uncurled)): From the author of curl,  "everything I know and learned about running and maintaining Open Source projects for three decades."
 - [The Command Line in 2004](http://garote.bdmonkeys.net/commandline/index.html)
 - [yagni - You Aren't Gonna Need It](https://martinfowler.com/bliki/Yagni.html): Could also easily apply to IaC code-bases